MonoGame/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 ## Getting the raw input

-The very next thing we need to do in our Input class is to actually get the raw input data, which we have already done in out main `FuelCellGame.cs` class, we will move this here for now and clean it up later.
+The very next thing we need to do in our Input class is to actually get the raw input data, which we have already done in the main `FuelCellGame.cs` class, we will move this here for now and clean it up later.

 1. Add the following using statements to the top of the `InputState.cs` class, in readiness for the rest of the code: